 A different kind of story

 I don't know about you, but I always like different kinds of stories.
 Not the same love stories that repeat on the radio, movies, and books.
 But rather stories that you can't quite describe by saying, "Oh!
 This story's like my other favorite show."
 It has a bit of uniqueness that is hard to describe. … Continue reading A different kind of story

 It's good to appreciate the small accomplishments in life.
-For example, I just finished copyediting my first novel for a company.
+For example, I just finished copyediting my first novel for a publishing house.
 I hope everything goes well.
 I enjoyed working on the story.
 What small accomplishments have y'all completed?
 It can never be too small.

 For a new artist, being "bad" could be discouraging.
 It's hard to continue when everything you do is nothing compared to others.
 Well, I was listening to the podcast Ear Biscuits, and here's what Rhett had to say about it: "I think hopefully one of the things that has been demonstrated here is that: if you … Continue reading To all new artists:

-The older I get, the more I enjoy stories without that "fairytale" ending.
+The older I get, the more I enjoy stories without that fairy tale ending.
 Instead, they're more realistic.
-The "hero" becomes damaged by what he or she had to do.
+The hero becomes damaged by what they had to do.
 There's no simple life anymore.
 Everything has changed.
 Even if the overall is better, there's no perfect way to save everything.
-We ask this question all … Continue reading Different type of heroes
+We ask this question all the time … Continue reading Different type of heroes